 The Royal Palace on Dam Square was built originally as the town hall.
 During the Golden Age, Amsterdam was a powerful city and its new prestige and wealth had to be mirrored in the house of public administration and services.
 The Amsterdam town hall was one of the largest and most impressive non-religieus structures built in its time.
 A symbol of liberal Amsterdam.
 It was so impressive, it was called the Eight World Wonder.

 The architect was Jacob van Campen.
 He was inspired by the Roman empire and Greek architecture.
-All over the building, huge statues and sculptures were placed and paintings were created for its walls, all works of art of the most famous artists of time like the Rembrandt van Rijn, Ferdinand Bol and Govaert Flinck and from Antwerp Artus Quellinus.
+All over the building, huge statues and sculptures were placed.
+Special paintings were created for the walls.
+All the paintings were made by the most famous artists of time: Rembrandt van Rijn, Ferdinand Bol and Govaert Flinck and from Antwerp Artus Quellinus.

 The Orphan room is decorated with a painting by Cornelis Holsteyn.
-It depicts the story of Lycurgus and his nephew Charilaus.
-Lycurgus has been the King of Sparta since his brother died.
-But the widow was carrying the dead King’s child and promised to get rid of the child if Lycurgus will mary her.
+It depicts an (old Greek) story about the legendary lawmaker Lycurgus.
+Lycurgus had been made King of Sparta since his brother died.
+But his brother’s widow was pregnant.
+She promised to get rid of the child if Lycurgus would marry her.
 Lycurgus plays along until the baby is born and then protects the newborn child.
 In the painting we see him holding out the baby to the public, calling it the new King.

 A criminal could only be sentenced if he had confessed the act.
-Underground the Amsterdam Royal Palace, there were prison cells with torture chambers and dungeons where suspects were questioned to get a confession.
+Underground the Amsterdam Royal Palace, there were prison cells with torture chambers and dungeons.
+Here, suspects were questioned to get a confession.
 After the ceremony, the public execution took place on Dam Square, usually by beheading.
 But also hanging and strangling was possible.

 The Justice Room is heavenly decorated with famous verdicts: Zaleucus, Salomo and Brutus and there are symbols of justice, death and punishment all around.

 In 1808, Amsterdam is occupied by the French army led by Napoleon Bonaparte.
 His brother, Louis Napoleon adores Amsterdam and asks Napoleon if he may be King.
 And so it happens.
-He has the Amsterdam Royal Palace redecorated in the French Empire style, a style that is inspired much by Antiquity.
+Louis Napoleon redecorates the Amsterdam Royal Palace in the French Empire style, a style that is inspired much by Antiquity.
 And so it matches rather well.

-The prison cells become wine cellars and the cold marble floors he covers with thick carpets.
-On the outside, facing Dam Square he puts up a balcony, where the King can address his people. een van de best bewaard gebleven en meest complete empire collecties ter wereld.
+The prison cells become wine cellars and the cold marble floors are covered with thick carpets.
+On the outside, facing Dam Square, he puts up a balcony, where the King can address his people.